aql14/aql14.github.io/index.markdown

 # page does not show the posts folder
 layout: page
-title: "Burglaries during: The Curious Case of San Francisco"
+title: "Burglaries during COVID-19: The Curious Case of San Francisco"
 ---

 Perched on the edge of the California coast, San Francisco is a city of contrasts; tech giants meet glamorous Victorian streets while yoga studios stand near graffiti-tagged alleys.
 These contrasts inherently bring with them a cultural diversity crammed into 10 districts that feel undeniably captivating.